-Chant and Song: "Be Our Best," Verse 2 (page 4).
+Chant and sing the song: "Be Our Best," Verse 2 (page 4).

 Activity: Ball Toss

 Begin by tossing the ball to a student.
 The student says one thing she or he learned about the U.N. or Article 1, and then tosses the ball to another student who does the same.